 - Early Mediation of Complaints: Mediation is a voluntary alternative to going through the investigative process.
 You may try to reach a settlement with the Respondent without going through the time and effort of the investigation.

 - Supporting Your Case: Learn how to collect evidence for your case during the initial investigation.

-- The Initial Determination & Appeals: The Investigator will make an initial determination, which will determine whether they think there is reason to believe that discrimination may have happened.
+- The Initial Determination & Appeals: The Investigator will make an initial determination as to whether they believe discrimination may have occurred.
 You may appeal the Investigator's ruling if you disagree with their decision.
-If they believe there is probable cause to believe discrimination took place, your case will go to Conciliation.
+If they believe there is probable cause, your case will go to Conciliation.

 - Conciliation: Conciliation is a voluntary process where you can negotiate a settlement with the Respondent for compensation.
 If you cannot reach a settlement, your case will go to a Hearing on the Merits.

 - Hearing on the Merits: During the Hearing on the Merits, you and the Respondent will present evidence to support your case to the Hearing Examiner.